NguyenHoangAn0511/GAN-Cps/README.md

 ## Introduction
 This project is our final project.

-Ưe use [Flutter](https://flask.palletsprojects.com/en/1.1.x/) - an mobile framework using Dart to build mobile app.
+We use [Flutter](https://flask.palletsprojects.com/en/1.1.x/) - an mobile framework using Dart to build mobile app.
 ## Demo

 ### Main screen